crlabgeorgetown/behavioral/development_instructions/repositoryStructure.md

 Contains base implementation for older tasks' visual screens.

-*Do not use these implemenations for new task development.*
+*Do not use these implementations for new task development.*

 #### 7.3. `shared/styles/` ####